 - Be in the field of biomedical engineering/bioengineering or a closely-related field (Chemical, Mechanical or Electrical Engineering with substantive interest and background in Biomedicine). *

-- Be no more than 3 years from the receipt of your most recent degree, or be currently enrolled.
+- At the time of your grant start date, be no more than 3 years from the receipt of your most recent degree, or be currently enrolled.

 - Have language ability to carry out the proposed project in the host country at the time of departure.